mrkaye97/slackr/README.md

 slackr is a package to send webhook API messages to Slack.com channels/users

+This pacakge contains functions that make it possible to interact with slack messaging platform.
+When you need to share information/data from Rm rather than resort to copy/paste in e-mails or other services like Skype, you can use this package to send well-formatted output from multiple R objects and expressions to all teammates at the same time with little effort.

 The following functions are implemented:

 -   `slackrSetup` : initialize necessary environment variables